What is eLearning?

 3. IN THE CLASSROOM

-A blended solution is one that employs both classroom and on-the-job materials and some eLearning elements.
-You can target the types of content that would translate into eLearning the best, and create a pathway of learning with both in-person and web-based assets.
+A blended solution is one that employs both classroom and on-the-job materials and some digital learning elements.
+You can target the types of content that would translate into online business training the best, and create a pathway of learning with both in-person and web-based assets.
 According to the US Department of Education, “students in online learning conditions performed […] better than those receiving face-to-face instruction,” with blended results coming in as most successful (Means et al., 2010).

 Some examples of successful classroom uses include: